Red Hood and the Outlaws: Vol. 2

-Lex Luthor plans to heal Bizarro, and he smugly tells Red Hood and Artemis that they are using his property without permission.
-While waiting, Red Hood admits that Bizarro was the first friend he actually made, while Artemis admits that she has grown fond of Bizarro and doesn't want to lose him after what happened with Akila.
-Lex Luthor asks Bizarro if he remembers him (due to the original Bizarro dying in 'Forever Evil'), but Bizarro does not respond.
-Lex Luthor deduces that since Bizarro is the opposite of Superman, kryptonite will heal him, and injects kryptonite into Bizarro.
-In the end, Lex gives total custody of Bizarro to Jason and Artemis, and when they go to meet Bizarro, they are shocked to find that Bizarro is intelligent.
+Luthor plans to heal Bizarro, and he smugly tells Red Hood and Artemis that they are using his property without permission.
+While waiting, Red Hood admits that Bizarro was the first friend he actually made, while Artemis admits that she has grown fond of Bizarro and does not want to lose him after what happened with Akila.
+Luthor asks Bizarro if he remembers him (due to the original Bizarro dying in 'Forever Evil'), but Bizarro does not respond.
+Luthor deduces that since Bizarro is the opposite of Superman, kryptonite will heal him, and injects kryptonite into Bizarro.
+Luthor gives total custody of Bizarro to Jason and Artemis, and when they go to meet Bizarro, they are shocked to find that Bizarro is intelligent.
 Artemis is nervous about Bizarro's intelligence, and he shows Red Hood and Artemis their new lair: a similar Fortress of Solitude underneath Gotham City.
 In issue #15, Batwing calls Clayface, Orphan, Batwoman, and Azrael to tell them that crime has not come up three nights in a row.
 Suddenly, a message from the Outlaws states their services are not needed.
 Batwoman takes her team to confront the Outlaws, while Bizarro is coming to terms that his intelligence may only be temporary.
 Batwoman launches a sneak attack, and despite their valiant efforts, Red Hood, Artemis, and Bizarro are knocked out.

 Batwoman and her team drop off the Outlaws at Belle Reve.
 Captain Boomerang tries to interrogate Red Hood, but Red Hood uses his armor to tase the remaining guards and escapes.
 Artemis is being analyzed by Harley Quinn, and Artemis easily defeats her.
-Red Hood and Artemis find Bizarro talking to Amanda Waller, where Bizarro made a deal with her: The Outlaws will help the Suicide Squad (Captain Boomerang, Killer Croc, Harley Quinn, and Deadshot) take out the main underground installation created by N.O.W.H.E.R.E (the same organization that created Superboy) that houses dangerous alien technology, and in exchange, The Outlaws will be freed.
-The Outlaws and the Suicide Squad successfully complete their mission, and Amanda Waller warns them that if she ever captures them again, they'll be hers forever.
-During the mission, The Outlaws are allowed half of the alien technology.
-Back in Gotham, Artemis worries that Bizarro is grown up so he'll leave them, unaware that Bizarro is watching them.
-Bizarro is revealed to have stolen thousands of synthetic liquid kryptonite vials in order to retain his intelligence.
+Red Hood and Artemis find Bizarro talking to Amanda Waller, where Bizarro made a deal with her: The Outlaws will help the Suicide Squad (Captain Boomerang, Killer Croc, Harley Quinn, and Deadshot) take out the main underground installation created by N.O.W.H.E.R.E. that houses dangerous alien technology, and in exchange, The Outlaws will be freed.
+The Outlaws and the Suicide Squad successfully complete their mission, and Waller warns them that if she ever captures them again, they will be hers forever.
+During the mission, the Outlaws are allowed half of the alien technology.
+Back in Gotham, Artemis worries that Bizarro is grown up so he will leave them, unaware that Bizarro is watching them.
+Bizarro is revealed to have stolen thousands of synthetic liquid kryptonite vials to retain his intelligence.